OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

 		R.albedo            : Total reflection albedo

-		'spec'.MG.roughness : Roughness of all mirror and glossy lobes that have the 'spec' label<\p>
+		'spec'.MG.roughness : Roughness of all mirror and glossy lobes that have the 'spec' label</p>

   <h3>math_filter</h3>